Categories

 Whelan specifically emphasized that Wheaton does not want students to self-censor.
 According to the Merriam Webster Dictionary, self-censorship is defined as “the act or action of refraining from expressing something (such as a thought, point of view, or belief) that others could deem objectionable.”
 Regardless of location, self-censorship is something that many people do, especially to avoid judgment from others.
 Professor Gerard Huiskamp, a political science professor at Wheaton College, explained how he has encountered self-censoring at Wheaton.
 Over the past 20 years, Huiskamp has spoken to some students who did not feel as though their ideas would be respected because they were the minority opinion.
 “While some ideas were celebrated, there were others that were not.”
 As a college, Wheaton has a responsibility to maintain an environment where students of all opinions feel comfortable to have their voice be heard.
 However, Huiskamp emphasized that it is also the role of students and faculty members too.
 By keeping an open mind and being keen on challenging the idea rather than the person, people will be more comfortable with sharing their opinions and will be less likely to self-censor.

-As of right now, the phrasing of the Wheaton Free Expression Policy could raise issues of interpretation from future administrations who are not as intent on facilitating free and open discourse.
-Wheaton’s current free expression policy could potentially open a door to a violation of freedoms.
-Although even FIRE acknowledges that private institutions are not prohibited by law from limiting expression in various ways, they do believe that private institutions have a moral obligation to uphold absolute freedom of expression.
-It’s not a question of law, but of values.
-“While private institutions are not directly legally bound to uphold the Constitution, those that promise debate and freedom are morally bound…to uphold the fundamental principles of free speech and of academic freedom, principles that underlie the First Amendment.”
+As of now, the phrasing of the Wheaton Free Expression Policy could raise issues of interpretation from future administrations who are not as intent on facilitating free and open discourse.
+Wheaton’s current free expression policy could open the door to a violation of freedoms.
+Although even FIRE acknowledges that private institutions are not prohibited by law from limiting expression in various ways, they believe that private institutions have a moral obligation to uphold absolute freedom of expression.
+It’s not a question of law, but of values: “While private institutions are not directly legally bound to uphold the Constitution, those that promise debate and freedom are morally bound…to uphold the fundamental principles of free speech and of academic freedom, principles that underlie the First Amendment.”

-Whether or not the policy is “arbitrarily” limiting students free expression, Huiskamp’s point still stands.
+Whether or not the policy is “arbitrarily” limiting students’ free expression, Huiskamp’s point still stands.
 It is up to the faculty to encourage all viewpoints in their classrooms.
 It is up to the students to speak their minds and be open to all perspectives.
 Regardless of policy, without an inclusive community that values open dialogue, not everyone’s voice will be heard.